3saster/fullscrn_huds/readme.txt

 * CHANGELOG *

 > Version 5.x.x (xxx xx, xxxx)
+  NOTE: Now requires GZDoom 4.2.5+ or LZDoom 3.84+.
+This is due to a major internal restructure that makes many parts of the code
+        (especially the stats) MUCH easier to maintain, using the almighty mixins

 > Version 5.1.3 (Nov 22, 2019)
   NOTE: Now requires GZDoom 4.2.4+.
 This prevents a segfault that can occur with "Force HUD override" active.